 - Money back guarantee

-This contract for services can be edited and reused for each new client that you win.
-It should be presented to new clients before work starts.
-If you subsequently perform more work for the same client, this contract automatically covers that work (unless you want to specify otherwise) allowing you to focus on winning and doing the work rather than agreeing contracts.
+The document can be edited and reused for each new client.
+It should be presented before work starts.
+If you subsequently perform more work for the same client, your pre-agreed terms automatically cover that new work (unless you want to specify otherwise) allowing you to focus on winning and performing the work rather than dealing with administration.

 A contract for services is a common law term and not defined by legislation.

 However, a contract of service is defined in employment and tax legislation, meaning an employment contract.

 If you’re self-employed, you should make sure that your terms with your client, as far as possible, define your relationship as a business to business one.
 If HM Revenue & Customs could argue that in reality your agreement was in fact a contract of service then your client would be deemed to be your employer and be compelled to hold back your tax and National Insurance contributions under the usual PAYE rules.

 It goes further than that for your client.
 If it could be argued that you are not self-employed but rather an employee, then the client would have further costly obligations to you under employment law such as statutory holiday leave.
 Savvy clients are likely to reject any contract that may make them an employer.
 On the other hand, a well written contract, like this one, is likely to impart professionalism and signal that you take your business seriously as it protects your client as well as you.

 A well written contract therefore identifies the issues that HMRC or an employment tribunal might consider and clarifies the terms of the agreement so that it would be difficult to argue that the relationship was one of employment.
 In practice, HMRC will “look through” the legal agreement at the reality of the situation, but setting out the considerations in writing supports a claim of self-employment and ensures that both parties are clear as to how they should act to maintain the relationship as a one of service provision rather than employment.

 The General Data Protection Regulation (GDPR) in enacted in the Data Protection Act 2018.